 Dec.
-31, 2012 Dec.
+31, 2 012 Dec.
 31, 2011

 EGI sector plan Other plans EGI sector plan Other plans

 Equities 31% 11% 30% 11%

 Bonds 50% 81% 47% 80%

 Other (including money-market securities) 19% 8% 23% 9%

 TOTAL 100% 100% 100% 100%

-Collective life insurance policies contracted with insurers to cover employee-related liabilities under the EGI sector plan are unit-linked.
+Collective life insurance policies contracted with insurers to cover employee-related liabilities under the EGI sector plan are unitlinked.
 These contracts are available to GDF SUEZ SA and to Group subsidiaries belonging to the "Group employee benefits management agreement".
 A small portion of these contracts may be invested in financial instruments issued by GDF SUEZ SA, mainly equities.
+Plan assets are not invested in properties occupied by GDF SUEZ SA or in other assets used by GDF SUEZ SA.